Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 People with Disabilities

-Older adults also use technology to remain in their homes longer; however, two in five don’t think technology is designed with them in mind.
-Citing everything from poor user experience to insufficient training materials to complexity of offerings, older adults want to embrace technology, but feel left out of our collective progress.
+Older adults also use technology to remain in their homes longer.
+However, many feel technology is not designed with them in mind, citing poor user experience, insufficient training materials, and complexity of offerings.

 What Is the Digital Divide?

-The digital divide is the gap between those who have access to technology, the internet and digital literacy training and those who do not.
-It affects all generations – both rural and urban communities – and a wide variety of industries and sectors.
+The digital divide is the gap between those who have access to technology, the internet, and digital literacy training and those who do not.
+It affects all generations, both rural and urban communities, and a wide range of sectors and industries.

 Affordable Service